aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/features-missing/working-with-worksheets-using-aspose-cells/encrypt-workbook-using-aspose-cells/_index.md

 ---

 ## **Aspose.Cells - Encrypt Workbook**
-The following example shows how you can encrypt / password protect an excel file using the Aspose.Cells API.
+The following example shows how you can encrypt/password‑protect an Excel file using the Aspose.Cells API.

 **Java**

 {{< highlight java >}}

- //Instantiate a Workbook object by excel file path
+ //Instantiate a Workbook object by Excel file path

 Workbook workbook = new Workbook(dataDir + "book1.xls");

-//Password protect the file.
+//Password‑protect the file.

 workbook.getSettings().setPassword("1234");